What is the Move Registry?

 MVR name

-A MVR name consists of a SuiNS name and a package name, in the format <suins_name>/<pkg_name>
+A MVR name consists of a SuiNS name and a package name, in the format <suins_name>/<pkg_name>.
+For example, if your SuiNS name is myname.sui, and your package name is mypackage, the MVR name can be @myname/mypackage or myname.sui/mypackage.

 MVR registration